skjelten/emusc/emusc/README.md

 Note that if you have a running in a Linux environment you can also cross-compile a Windows binary by using the MinGW toolchain.

 ### macOS
-For some weird reason Apple decided to not follow the C standard in their MIDI implementation.
+For some reason Apple decided to not follow the C standard in their MIDI implementation.
 Due to this, Clang is needed for compiling MIDI support on macOS.

 If you are using homebrew, install qt@5.
 Remember to also specify the correct paths to configure, e.g.
 ```